Shibiko-AI/ShibikoAI-ComfyUI-Tools/README.md

 ### Luts
 I wrote this using built in methods from the PIL library and converting the image types.
 This comes straight from production code I use in [Shibiko AI](https://shibiko.ai).
 If you have any issues, please check to make sure that you have a luts directory in the models directory with luts in it.
+A luts directory is auto created in the models directory where you can add your own luts.

 Default Luts come from [on1.com](https://www.on1.com/free/luts/all-luts/) selected a few of the free ones to use in this tool.
 Please go to the site and check out the rest of the free luts.